 Calvados is rich in history and many of the towns and villages are interesting to visit including Beuvron-en-Auge which is a listed village on the cider route.
 With its ancient manoirs, a covered marketplace and craft centres, this is also the home of a celebrated cider festival.
 In June 1944, Allied forces landed on the beaches of the Bay of the Seine.
 Several locations along the coast are famous for their historic significance during the Battle of Normandy including Juno Beach at Courseulles-sur-Mer and Arromanches.

-Hotels in Calvados
+Book a Hotel in Calvados

 Towns in Calvados